 We’ve reviewed a ton of laptops and played around with even more.
-Whether you’re looking for a cheap device or a powerful gaming machine, we’ve sought out to pick the very best portable computer for you.
+Whether you’re looking for a cheap device or a powerful gaming machine, we’ve gone ahead and put together a list of the very best laptops and convertibles you can buy right now.

 A person who just wants a really good laptop that balances power, price, and design so well you won’t have buyer’s remorse.